Posted October 14, 2017 – Narrated by Jim.

 - Ace bandage

 Gloves – We have several types for various purposes.
-A pair of leather gloves to change a tire, pull off a broken metal piece, etc. We also have a pair of cloth gloves for light work, and a box of reusable gloves.
+A pair of to change a tire, pull off a broken metal piece, etc. We also have a pair of cloth gloves for light work, and a box of reusable gloves.
 We like the Ammex GWON Gloveworks Orange Nitrile Gloves.
 They are brightly colored for roadside visibility, strong and puncture-resistant, resistant to grease, chemicals, oil, and other toxins.

 Weather Radio – We love our American Red Cross Weather Alert Radio.
 Any time, any place we have the updated NOAA weather report.
 The battery is recharged using the hand crank or solar.
 It can also charge a phone in an emergency.